AshaenM/AshaenM/README.md

 A React app with a trained ML model underneath.
 You can visualise Melbourne housing data and get price predictions based on real suburb-level features.
 Built the data pipeline, trained the model, and wired it to a frontend with D3.js charts — end to end.

 ### [TalentHaven – Job Recruitment Portal](https://github.com/AshaenM/Job-Posting-and-Applying-Web-App)
 A multi-role web app built with Vue.js and PHP.
 Recruiters and applicants each get a dedicated portal with role-based access.
 Full CRUD for job listings, application tracking, and session management.
-Built to production-level standards for a university team project.
+Built to production-level standards for a university project.

 ### [Chess Puzzle Solver](https://github.com/AshaenM/Chess-Puzzle-Solver)
-Load a puzzle, pick an algorithm (minimax, alpha-beta pruning, etc.), and watch it solve in real time with move-by-move output and timing stats.
+Load a puzzle, pick an algorithm (minimax, alpha-beta pruning, etc.), and watch it solve in real time with move-by-move answers and timing stats.
 Built to compare AI search strategies head to head.

 ### [Friend System](https://github.com/AshaenM/Friend-System)
 A PHP and MySQL social network app with secure sessions, friend requests, and account management.
 Straightforward on the surface, but a good exercise in session security and relational DB design.